Designer Tom Ford brings dark edge to 'Nocturnal Animals'

-LOS ANGELES The dark hues favored by fashion designer Tom Ford saturate his new movie, "Nocturnal Animals," a palette that fits a noir thriller exploring violence, revenge and divorce.
+LOS ANGELES (Reuters) - The dark hues favored by fashion designer Tom Ford saturate his new movie, "Nocturnal Animals," a palette that fits a noir thriller exploring violence, revenge and divorce.

 The film, opening as a limited release in U.S. theaters on Friday, is Ford's second as a director, following his acclaimed 2009 drama "A Single Man."